Mendicant monasteries in Mexico: Capilla posa

 At the four corners of the atrium were built four chapels—an original feature of New Spain—vaulted and decorated, which served as places to place or rest the Blessed Sacrament during processions after Mass.
 These chapels were assigned to the care of each of the town's neighborhoods and were also known as capillas de comunidad or capillas de indios.
 Examples include the chapels in Huejotzingo and Calpan, Puebla.

 Church

 In many towns of present-day Mexico, 16th-century churches exist with identifiable architectural characteristics, often rising above the surrounding population due to their height.
 Many of these churches were built on Mesoamerican teocallis (sacred pyramids), as seen in Texcoco, Tlaxcala, Huejotzingo, Cholula, Tula, and Huexotla.
 This was done to "disintegrate the old way of life and sustain a new cult over the old one."
-This was done to "disintegrate the old way of life and sustain a new cult over the old one."
 It is noteworthy that many monasteries were erected in towns that now have few inhabitants but were once important population centers.
 This effect was achieved through the ascensional direction of the walls, their thickness, and the use of flying buttresses, buttresses, and a floor plan based on a nave.